K-12 Cybersecurity Funding: What Districts Need to Know

 Cybersecurity plans that follow the people, process, and technology framework are likely to be seen as effective by CISA and, thus, eligible for grant funding.
 For example, an effective plan is likely to describe staff education programs, risk management processes, and implementation of firewalls, antivirus software, and other technology to help districts detect threats and operate safely.

-Few cybersecurity program providers specialize in offerings for public sector, and specifically the K-12 industry.
-Tyler Technologies’ cybersecurity solutions work independently from other Tyler offerings and can be applied to all areas of a district’s network — not just their Tyler solutions.
-It’s designed specifically for the public sector with a simple user interface that provides meaningful cybersecurity information and solutions for IT teams who are spread thin.
+Few cybersecurity program providers specialize in offerings for the public sector, or specifically for the K-12 industry.
+Tyler Technologies’ cybersecurity solutions can be applied to all areas of a district’s network — not just their Tyler solutions.
+These solutions are designed specifically for the public sector with a simple user interface that provides meaningful cybersecurity information and solutions for IT teams who are spread thin.

-Tyler’s Managed Detection & Response solution collects data from across a district’s entire network to uncover potential vulnerabilities and active threats, alerting districts and preventing incidents from spreading or impacting their network.
+Tyler’s Managed Detection & Response solution collects data from across a district’s entire network to uncover potential vulnerabilities and active threats, alerting districts to help prevent incidents from spreading or impacting their network.
 The range of services offered are comprehensive and flexible to meet the needs of any district.
 These include assistance with developing cybersecurity policies, plans, and procedures, delivering live training, supporting risk and compliance management of PCI and PII data, and performing vulnerability assessments, penetration testing, and social engineering engagements.

 To learn more: